-The journey of transforming our transportation systems, services and decision-making processes will require ongoing listening, learning, changing, implementing and adapting.
+We will not transform our transportation systems, services and decision-making processes overnight, nor will we always get it right on the first try.
+Transportation equity is an ongoing journey of listening, learning, changing, implementing and adapting.

 Everyone in our agency regardless of position or work assignment has a role to advance transportation equity.
 We will partner with community members, community based organizations, transportation service providers, Tribal Nations and government institutions to evolve our work and to change outcomes for our communities.